TBD54566975/did-dht/spec/spec.md

 #### Vector 2

-A DID Document with two keys ([[ref:Identity Key]] and an uncompressed secp256k1 key), a service with multiple endpoints, a gateway, two types to index, an aka, and controller properties.
+A DID Document with two keys ([[ref:Identity Key]] and an uncompressed secp256k1 key with a custom `id` value), a service with multiple endpoints, a gateway, two types to index, an aka, and controller properties.

-**Identity Public Key JWK:**
+**Identity Public Key JWK**:

 ```json
 {